 As all good adventures do, this story begins with a book.
-I set off on the Appalachian trail in the spring of 2009 like so many others with 60lbs (28kg) on my back after having read Bill Bryson's "A walk in the woods".
-I knew absolutely nothing about what I was getting myself into and some nine years, seven thru hikes and 12,000 miles later and I'm still hiking, not just for pleasure but as a professionally certified UK Mountain Leader.
+I set off on the Appalachian trail in the spring of 2009, like so many others, with way too much weight on my back after having read Bill Bryson's "A Walk in the Woods".
+I knew absolutely nothing about what I was getting myself into and some twelve years, several thru-hikes and 12,000 miles later, I'm still hiking, not just for pleasure but as a professionally certified UK Mountain Leader.

-On the Te Araroa in late 2013, some 5,000 miles into this journey, I examined a lightweight pack that belonged to a featherweight hiker named GH Supertramp.
-It was the most simply made thing I had ever seen yet he’d paid an outstandingly high price for it.
-It was brilliantly designed but its simplicity led me to think I could have a try at making one too.
-He was tall, like me, and complained that the hip-belt was far too high – at 6ft7 a problem I find with almost any standard pack on the market.
+I was hiking the Te Araroa in late 2013, some 5,000 miles into this journey, when I examined a lightweight pack that belonged to a fellow hiker.
+It was the most simply made thing I had ever seen, it was brilliantly designed but its simplicity led me to think I could have a try at making one too.
+He was tall, like me, and complained that the hip-belt was far too high – at 6ft7in this is a problem I find with almost any standard pack on the market.

-Fast forward a few months and my partner at the time and I were sleeping in the spare room of a friend’s house whilst we found our feet post trail in Kendal, Cumbria.
-This friend, Suzie, owned a sewing machine and, with her careful guidance and infinite patience, I destroyed a few square yards of fabric and levelled most of the ground floor of the house.
+Fast forward a few months and I was sleeping in the spare room of a friend’s house whilst I found my feet post-trail.
+This friend, Suzie, owned a sewing machine and, with her careful guidance, I destroyed a few square yards of fabric and levelled most of the ground floor of the house.
 After several hours (or even days) of swearing, I emerged with a backpack.
-It was a monster, a hideous creation of indescribable horror, its seams uneven, ugly and unbound, there was little beauty to be found in the thing but, that said, I have never been more proud of anything in my life.
+It was a monster, a hideous creation of indescribable horror, its seams uneven, ugly and unbound, there was little beauty to be found in the thing but, I have never been more proud of anything in my life!

 There are very few places where you can buy outdoor fabrics in the UK and, as I had no idea what I was doing, someone had suggested to me that I go and talk with Adrian Moore at Aiguille Alpine Equipment in Staveley.
-This was possibly the most influential decision I made in this entire process as, 15 months later, I would end up sitting behind a sewing machine there for three days a week for the best part of 2016 and the most intense learning experience I could ever wish for!
-Now, Adrian is, for the most part, horrified by the idea of making anything out of anything that isn’t 1000 denier Cordura - His packs can last lifetimes and rightly so, they are built to suffer in some of most hostile places on earth with time proven methods and materials and are the go-to for mountain guides, rescue teams and those in the know.
-Both great talkers, we spent two hours on this first meeting trying his hardest to dissuade me from doing anything so dangerous as to send someone into the wilderness with a piece of lightweight kit.
-He showed me every fabric he held that could be suitable and then told me why making it out of 1000d Cordura would just be better.
+This was possibly the most influential decision I made in this entire process as, 15 months later, I would end up sitting behind a sewing machine there for three days a week.

-Slowly, through trial and error, I found materials and methods that met my needs and after taking packs No 3 and 4 on the PCT for 5400 miles of testing without serious failure, I realised I was onto something.
-I had to stop in Reno with a friend, Andrew, from the Te Araroa who put us up in his home and dug out his girlfriends sewing machine, I had put two stupid-light roll top closures on these packs and both were in the process of failing heroically.
-If you’ve ever seen what happens when 0.5oz Cuben Fiber loses its integrity you’ll feel my pain but an hour or two of hard work and the packs were good as new with some uncoated diamond ripstop closures that still survive to this day.
+Slowly, through trial and error, I found materials and manufacturing methods that met my needs and after taking packs No 3 and 4 on the PCT for 5,400 miles of testing without serious failure, I realised I could be on to something.
+In Reno I stayed with a friend, Andrew, whom I'd met on the Te Araroa.
+I had put two stupid-light 0.5 oz DCF roll top closures on these packs and both were in the process of failing heroically.
+Andrew’s girlfriend had a sewing machine and, after an hour or two of hard work, the packs were good as new with some uncoated diamond ripstop closures that still survive to this day.
 A huge thanks to Nicola aka “Dubstep” for having the patience and confidence to test this pack for me, and for having the honesty to call out its failings.

 It was after returning from this trip that things really started progressing.
-I designed ten packs in the weeks after finishing the trail and the soon got an industrial machine and got busy making well designed but poorly sewn and finished backpacks.
-My enthusiasm was high but my sewing skills lacking, I sold a few packs to a few people and experienced first hand how poor quality foam can come back to haunt you: British explorer Emma Kelty took an early pack on a trek across the length of England.
-After just 200 miles I had to go and meet her with another backpack as the foam I’d used (a cut up camping mat) had completely disintegrated.
-Emma would sadly later be killed whilst Kayaking the length of the Amazon river, I put a picture of her here as she was instrumental in firing me up to make a go of this business and was one of the kindest people I will ever know.
+I designed 10 packs in the weeks after finishing the trail and soon got an industrial machine and got busy making well designed but poorly sewn and finished backpacks.
+While my enthusiasm was high, my sewing skills were lacking.
+I had sold a few packs to people and experienced first hand how poor quality foam can come back to haunt you: The late British explorer Emma Kelty took an early pack on a trek across the length of England and after just 200 miles I had to go and meet her with another backpack as the foam I’d used (a cut up camping mat) had completely lost its integrity.

-I also reached a compromise – I had built some stupid-light packs and suffered at their failures, I had also gained knowledge of materials, manufacturing and design that made me realise that weight wasn’t the be all and end all in pack design – a 300g (11oz) bag cannot possibly be expected to provide the support and comfort of one twice its weight with twice its features.
-A pack twice its weight could enable the user to feel as though they are carrying less overall, therefore the 300g weight penalty is worthwhile.
-This isn’t to say that a 300g pack has no place on the market, it absolutely does, but they must be used only at the hands of the truly ultralight
+I also reached a compromise – I had built some stupid-light packs and suffered at their failures, I had also gained knowledge of materials, manufacturing and design that made me realise that weight wasn’t the be all and end all in pack design – a 300g (11oz) pack cannot possibly be expected to provide the level of support and comfort of one twice its weight with twice its features.
+A pack twice its weight could enable the user to feel as though they are carrying less overall, therefore the 300g weight penalty is, in some cases, worthwhile.
+This isn’t to say that a 300g pack has no place on the market, it absolutely does, but they must only be used in the hands of the truly ultralight.

-Every pack I have tested over several thousand miles is still usable.
-The grey pack you see pictured is the one used on the CDT in ’17 and, bar a few holes in the not-durable-enough mesh that I used, I have no doubt that I could set it off on the same journey again tomorrow and the materials or workmanship would not fail.
-With thru hiking as a proving ground I now am positive that what I make can last the miles and more and with the same methods and materials used to make rugged mountaineering bags employed to make the super-light Atom, there is no reason why a lightweight pack shouldn't last a few years solid service.
+Every pack that I have tested over several thousand miles is still usable.
+The grey pack you see pictured is the one used on the CDT in ’17 and, bar a few holes in the lightweight mesh that I used, I have no doubt that I could set it off on the same journey again tomorrow and the materials or workmanship would not fail.
+With thru-hiking as our proving ground we are positive that what we make can last the miles and more.
+Employing the same methods and materials used to make rugged mountaineering bags to make our super-light pack, The Atom, there is no reason why a lightweight pack shouldn't provide several years of solid service.

 As with anything, if you treat your gear well it will repay you in longevity.
-On the CDT I was actively trying to break my pack – it was constantly full to the brim and overloaded and I always picked it up just by the shoulder strap to see if the stitching would fail, I sat on it daily, I threw it about, dragged it off trucks and glissaded on it in the San Juans and, still, the only damage was caused by cacti in the desert, a salt hungry porcupine and my ice axe in the San Juans.
+On the CDT I was actively trying to break my pack – it was constantly full to the brim and overloaded, I always picked it up just by the shoulder strap to see if the stitching would fail, I sat on it daily, I threw it about, dragged it off trucks and glissaded on it and, still, the only damage was caused by cacti in the desert, a salt hungry porcupine and my ice axe in the San Juans.